lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

+#### read()

-3. Since the networks used by the detectors will have different requirements for loading, declare the read() function to be pure virtual.
+Since the networks used by the detectors will have different requirements for loading, declare the read() function to be pure virtual.
 This ensures that each detector class will have a read function appropriate to the model and IR it will be using.

 ```cpp
     virtual InferenceEngine::CNNNetwork read()  = 0;
 ```

+#### submitRequest()

-4. The submitRequest() function checks to see if the model is enabled and that there is a valid request to start.
+The submitRequest() function checks to see if the model is enabled and that there is a valid request to start.
 If there is, it requests the model to start running the model asynchronously with startAsync() which returns immediately (we will show how to wait on the results next).

 ```cpp
     virtual void submitRequest() {